 Carrying the torch for Bose's enduringly popular QuietComfort noise-cancelling headphone range brings with it certain preconceptions – and not just in terms of class-leading active noise-cancelling performance.
 This is, after all, a line that has largely impressed across the board for the best part of two decades.

 So how does the latest and supposedly greatest pair, the long-awaited QuietComfort 45 (stylised to Bose QC45), stack up for durability, usability and sound quality – as well as the anticipated upgrade when it comes to blocking extraneous noise?
+And is it as premium as its predecessors, considering Bose has a new flagship headphone model in the Bose 700.
 Let’s get cracking to find out...

 Interestingly, Bose has not posited the new QC45 as its flagship noise-cancelling over-ears – that mantle remains with the Bose Noise Cancelling Headphones 700, which arrived in 2019 and marked the company's first noise-cancelling over-ear departure from its QuietComfort range.
 They hit the shelves at £350 / $399 / AU$599 but can now be found for around the same price as the new QC45, or even a smidgeon less.

 Anyone hoping for a complete revamp of the 2019-released QC35 II (which are themselves minor updates on the 2016-launched QC35), brace yourselves: the QC45 are virtually indistinguishable from their predecessor – visually, at least.

 In a game of spot-the-difference between the two, look closely and you’ll find a USB-C charging port instead of the now archaic micro USB.
 The underside padded portion of the headband is now smooth rather than suede-like, too, and the earpads are no longer pleated.